powsybl/powsybl-core/docs/simulation/security/index.md

 The pre-contingency results also contain the network results based on given state monitors.
 A network result groups branch results, bus results and three-winding transformer results.
 All elementary results are fully extendable.

-The pre-contingency results may also contain the list of phase shifter results.
-Each phase shifter result identifies a transformer whose tap position has been moved during the security analysis, giving the transformer ID, the initial tap position before optimization and the new tap position after optimization.
+The pre-contingency results may also contain the list of changed phase tap changer results.
+Each changed phase tap changer result identifies a transformer whose tap position has been moved during the security analysis, giving the transformer ID, the initial tap position before optimization and the new tap position after optimization.